JetBerri/Stealer/README.md

 # Stealer
 Fat-Stealer is a stealer that allows you to open a Backdoor in the victims machine and grab some info from Discord such as token, IP, name.
 When the victim opens it a black screen will appear...
-Simple stealer in Alpha phase wirtten in python.
+Simple stealer in Beta phase wirtten in python.
 More features will be available soon.
 Beta Version

 # Terms
 - [@] Use this tool only for educational purposes.